Linking discrete and continuous models of cell birth and migration: Mathematical models and methods

 \subsection{Models of migration}

-Our ABM for cell movement tracks the position, $\textbf{M}_i(t)$, of each cell, indexed by $i \in \{1,\ldots, N_M\}$, at time $t\geq 0$.
-The movement of each melanophore depends on its interactions with surrounding melanophores, leading to a system of overdamped Langevin equations:
+Our ABM for cell movement tracks the position, $\textbf{M}_i(t)$, of each cell, indexed by $i \in \{1,\ldots, N_M(t)\}$, at time $t\geq 0$.
+The movement of each melanophore depends on its interactions with surrounding melanophores, following an overdamped version of Newton's second law.
+The forces are assumed to be conservative, i.e., they may be written as the gradient of a potential.
+This leads to the following system:

-Here $\textbf{F}^{(i)}_\text{int}$ is the net force arising from all cell--cell interactions according to the potential: